Keiko Fujimori: Public and political image

-Michael Shifter, professor and president of Interamerican Dialogue, admitted that Fujimori has "definite political skill" and "has constructed a base of support."
+Michael Shifter, professor and president of Inter-American Dialogue, admitted that Fujimori has "definite political skill" and "has constructed a base of support."
 However, he considers the holdover of many of her father's officials in her own team as something that "generates resistance in parts of society that still have very bad memories from years defined by violation of human rights, corruption, and a polarized political climate."
+Despite attempts to craft her and her father's image as being moderate, anti-Fujimorism is considered one of the most important political forces in Peru.

 According to a poll taken by Ipsos in March 2016, 27% of voters "definitely would not vote" for her.
-Fujimori's Popular Force party, which held a plurality within the Congress of the Republic of Peru until its dissolution in 2019, has little public support in Peru.
+Fujimori's Popular Force party, which held a majority within the Congress of Peru until its dissolution in 2019, has little public support in Peru.
 In early 2018, Fujimori saw approval rating of about 30%.
 By July 2018, her public approval had dropped to 14% and her disapproval had increased to more than 88%, with the drop in her approval rating being correlated with allegations that placed her in the midst of the Odebrecht scandal.
 Prior to first round presidential elections in 2021, Ipsos polls found that 66.3% of respondents definitely would not vote for her, 7.1% probably would not vote for her, 16.3% probably would vote for her, and 7% definitely would vote for her.

+On September 11, 2024, Fujimori's father died at her home.